LJacobDev/contact-reminder/dev_notes.md

 # Things to do next

+... attempted to add .github/workflows/ yaml files but the .github folder is appearing greyed out and not included in the repositoy when I run commits

+    ... so solve how to add the github actions workflows and make sure they're running correctly

+    ... make sure that this can use GH Actions to deploy this to Github Pages

 quickly put together an 'interaction' view which I can use to help me work out which fields I want it to have

 .. fix the interaction-details input elements in the InteractionItem component to not overflow their flex container